Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 They should seek to find out the reason people who were once faithful are leaving.
 If pastors knew the reasons, perhaps the reasons could be addressed to prevent others from leaving.

-It is usually the little things that add up that convinced churchgoers that it would be in their best interest to leave.
+It is usually the little things adding up that convince churchgoers it would be in their best interest to leave.

 Usually, when a faithful member leaves, it is the lesser of many evils as the saying goes.
 The member more than likely is between a rock and a hard place.
 He is miserable and doesn't foresee any changes in the future.

 It is important to know that there are many people who become church dropouts.
 People in that category are those who go to church out of habit because their parents forced them to go when they were younger.
-Therefore, they keep up that tradition.
+Therefore, they keep up that habit out of obligation.
 They attend church, but they never become committed.
 They don't connect with people in the church or get involved with any ministry.

 However, there is another group of people who leave the church.
 That group includes faithful members who have had active roles in the church and have done considerable work within the church.
-They have invested in the church and at one time the church invested in them, but the church has ceased doing that.
-These people were faithful members with leadership positions, but then they leave.
-Why?
+They have invested in the church, and at one time the church invested in them.

-Here are some signs that indicate a member is not satisfied and is considering leaving the church.
+Here are some signs that indicate a member is not satisfied and considering leaving the church.
+Pastors and other top officials should pay attention and do something about it.

 - Irregular attendance.
 The first sign that a member is not satisfied at church is when he or she stops attending worship service and other church events on a regular basis.